Vavaste/Traffic-Racer/README.md

 # Traffic-Racer
-Simple project developed in university.
+Simple project developed for an exam.

 Software required: Logisim.